This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 From the bus stop (6 Mesonychiou) we took a street called Tsourapa starting at a charming little church of unknown (to me) name.
 We followed the street all the way to its end climbing steadily uphill among small yards and family houses.

 At the end of the street, we turned right and continued uphill until we reached a small quarry.
-We circled the quarry from the right, passing few scary-looking but very lazy dogs until we reached the end of the road.
+We circled the quarry from the right, passing a few scary-looking but very lazy dogs until we reached the end of the road.
 From here, a narrow rocky trail marked by red paint dives into the forest.

 Near Platani, the pine forest suddenly disappears and is replaced by a lush, bright green plane tree grove.
 The trail crosses a small creek, mostly dry at the beginning of May, and climbs up to the Platani spring on the opposite side of the gorge.
 At the spring, water runs out from underneath one of the old plane trees creating a picturesque scene perfect for a short break.

-Above Platani spring the trail continues its steep climb for another five hundred meters or so.
+Above Platani Spring the trail continues its steep climb for another five hundred meters or so.
 It is marked quite madly by purple paint on every available surface making it impossible to get lost.
-At its upper section, you can get few glimpses of the highest summit of Mount Parnitha and Parnitha’s infamous casino.
+At its upper section, you can get a few glimpses of the highest summit of Mount Parnitha and Parnitha’s infamous casino.

 But soon enough the surface flattens and hiking becomes easy and enjoyable again.
 This was one of my favorite parts of the hike thanks to the abundance of wildflowers of all sorts lining the trail.

-The first couple hundred meters of the trail were blocked by recently fallen trees and after few failed attempts to climb over them, we had to retrieve back to the road.
-But soon enough we were able to return to our path continuing through beautiful pine forest.
+The first couple hundred meters of the trail were blocked by recently fallen trees and after a few failed attempts to climb over them, we had to retrieve back to the road.
+But soon enough we were able to return to our path continuing through the beautiful pine forest.

 After another kilometer, we passed the dirt road one more time on a large crossroad with signs for Kyprianos Monastery and Tamilthi.
 From here, the trail continues toward the Agios Georgios Chapel on the right side of the road with beautiful views opening up towards the Kyra Peak and Agios Georgios Gorge.

 Agios Georgios Keramidiou is one of the prettiest chapels we come across during our wanderings on Mount Parnitha.
-It’s shaded yard with wooden picnic tables, cool spring and beautiful mountain views make it the perfect spot for a lunch break in the company of just a few fellow hikers.
+Its shaded yard with wooden picnic tables, cool spring, and beautiful mountain views make it the perfect spot for a lunch break in the company of just a few fellow hikers.

-Return to Athens
+Return to Athens VIA fYLI

 We were in an adventurous mood and decided to explore the hills around the Koromilia summit before heading down to Fyli.
 From Agios Georgios Chapel we continued north towards the Kyra saddle and later followed the signs and blue markings for Pan’s Cave.